Right to Privacy Committee

 The Right to Privacy Committee (RTPC) was a Canadian organization located in Toronto, and was one of the city's largest and most active advocacy groups during the 1980s, a time of strained police-minority relations.
 The group focused on the Toronto Police Service's harassment of gays and infringement of privacy rights, and challenged police authority to search gay premises and seize materials.
 At the time of the 1981 bathhouse raids, RTPC was Canada's largest gay rights group with a mailing and volunteer list of 1,200 names.
 People associated with the RTPC include Michael Laking, Rev. Brent Hawkes, John Alan Lee, Dennis Findlay, Tom Warner, and George W. Smith.

 History

-On December 9, 1978 a police raid occurred on the Barracks bathhouse.
-In response, a support group called the December 9 Defence Fund was established to provide the twenty-eight men arrested in the raid with legal assistance and some limited funding.
+On December 9, 1978, police raided the Barracks bathhouse.
+In response, a support group called the December 9 Defence Fund was established to provide the 28 men arrested in the raid with legal assistance and some limited funding.
 Later, in March 1979, the group was renamed the Right to Privacy Committee.
 The RTPC was dissolved at the last annual meeting on February 9, 1991, after the group felt its presence in Toronto was not as necessary as it once had been.
 The RTPC archives, which include posters, photographs, recordings, minutes, reports and more, are located in the Canadian Lesbian and Gay Archives in Toronto.